mtusk/wpf-currency-textbox/README.md

 - Undo/Redo value with default ctrl+z / ctrl+y
 - This control's template can be customized to change the appearance.
 - Supports data validation.
+- ...

 ##Release Notes
+New in version 1.3.1
+- BUG FIX When popup closed the window do not freeze
+- Little desing update un popup
+- Add PopupClosed event

 New in version 1.3.0
 - Add support of Undolimit
 - Add functionality ADD/REMOVE popup (Enter Key when CanShowAddPanel = true)